Scarvy/chatgpt-to-sqlite/README.md

 ## Installation

-Install this tool using `pip`:
+The easiest way to use this tool is to install it using `uv`:

+    uvx chatgpt-to-sqlite conversations.json chat.db

+Or, you can install it as a tool:

-    pip install chatgpt-to-sqlite
+    uv tool install chatgpt-to-sqlite

 ## Usage